witchessabath/mkdocs/docs/Docker.md

 ## Nextcloud
 I run a Nextcloud instance in a container.
-For this, I use the Nextcloud container that contains an Apache image to run the webserver, found here https://github.com/nextcloud/docker.
+For this, I use the Nextcloud container that contains an Apache image to run the webserver, found <a href="https://github.com/nextcloud/docker" target="_blank">here</a>.
-I installed using the provided Docker Compose file, but changed the volume mappings to `volumes : - ./cloud:/var/www/html - ./data:/var/www/html/data` so I didn't have to naviaget to /var/lib/docker/volumes/nextcloud/ to find the Nextcloud files on the Docker host.
+I installed using the provided Docker Compose file, but changed the volume mappings to `volumes : - ./cloud:/var/www/html - ./data:/var/www/html/data` so I didn't have to navigate to `/var/lib/docker/volumes/nextcloud` to find the Nextcloud files on the Docker host.
 Anything I put in the data volume on the host will appear on `hostip:8080` on my webbrowser, and the other way around.
-Note: You need to make sure the correct permissions are set (`sudo chown -R www-data:www-data /home/lily/nextcloud && sudo chmod -R 755 /path/to/host/nextcloud`) so the Nextcloud user ('www-data') has access to the data.
+Note: You need to make sure the correct permissions are set (`sudo chown -R www-data:www-data /home/lily/nextcloud && sudo chmod -R 755 /home/lily/nextcloud`) so the Nextcloud user ('www-data') has access to the data.
-I also had some problems with data being in the Nextcloud cache but not written on the disk which prevented file sync.
+I also had some problems with data being in the Nextcloud cache but not written on the disk after deletion of a user, which prevented file sync.
-I resolved this by running some troubleshooting commands on the Docker host:
+I resolved this by running some troubleshooting commands on the Docker host inside the Nextcloud container:
 ```bash
 docker exec -u www-data nextcloud php occ files:cleanup #clear file cache in the Docker container
 docker exec -u www-data nextcloud php occ files:scan --all #rescan all files
 docker exec -u www-data nextcloud php occ maintenance:repair #maintenance repairs, eg. to fix database inconsistencies, adjust file paths, and address other issues that may arise in a Nextcloud installation
 ```
-## Portainer
-I use Portainer to have an overview and comfortable GUI management interface for all my Docker containers.
-I find creating and managing Docker networks, assigning labels to containers, as well as reviewing container logs more comfortable through Portainer.
-It also enables you to connect to a console and act as root user in the container, therefore replacing the need to use the `docker exec -it <containername> sh` command to access the container's CLI.
-Portainer can be installed by creating a volume (`docker volume create portainer_data`) and then the container for it (`docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest`).

-## Paperless
-I use Paperless as a document managagement system.
-I and configured it using a Docker Compose file, and added an environment file for more fine-grained configuraions with the entry `env_file: docker-compose.env`.
-The database I use with it is Redis.
-(This is one of the benefits of using Docker Compose - simply start the file with `services:` and define multiple services in the file.)

 ## Uptime Kuma
 I use Uptime Kuma, a simple yet powerful monitoring tool, to receive notifications about my services.
-You can configure lots of notification options, I chose to configure it for Mail via SMTP.
+You can configure lots of notification options, I chose to configure it for Mail via SMTP (simply google your mail provider + SMTP server)
+I gave Uptime Kuma read only rights to the Docker socket, so I can configure the Pi as a Docker Host in Uptime Kuma, and comfortably monitor all my containers with it. <br />
+But as I want to prevent Docker containers not running in the first place, I wrote [this script](automation.md#keep-docker-compose-containers-running) to restart them if they go down.
 I used the following Docker Compose file to install it:
 ```yml
 services: